On two-body and three-body spin correlations in leptonic $t\bar{t}Z$ production and anomalous couplings at the LHC

-In this study, we use the polarizations of top quarks and $Z$ boson, spin correlations of $t\tb$ pair, $tZ$ pair, $\tb Z$ pair, including $t\tb Z$ triplet and the total cross section to probe anomalous $\ttz$ interaction in the $\ttz$ production process at the $13$ TeV LHC.
-We work in the fully leptonic final state, i.e., in $4l+2b+\cancel{E}_T$ final state, for better reconstructability of the $\ttz$ topology and the spin observables.
-We use the effective vertex factor parameterization for the anomalous $\ttz$ interaction~\cite{Aguilar-Saavedra:2008nuh,AguilarSaavedra:2012vh,Ravina:2021kpr} to investigate them and translate their limit into the higher dimensional effective operators~\cite{Aguilar-Saavedra:2008nuh,BessidskaiaBylund:2016jvp,Ravina:2021kpr} to compare with the existing studies~\cite{CMS:2015uvn,ATLAS:2019fwo,CMS:2019too,CMS:2022mqo}.
-The polarizations and spin correlations provide complementary sensitivity to the anomalous $\ttz$ interaction to the existing approaches without the binned cross section dependence.
+In this study, we use the polarizations of top quarks and $Z$ boson, spin correlations of $t\tb$ pair, $tZ$ pair, $\tb Z$ pair, including $t\tb Z$ triplet, and the total cross section to probe anomalous $\ttz$ interaction in the $\ttz$ production process at the $13$ TeV LHC.
+We work in the fully leptonic final state, i.e., in $4l+2b+\cancel{E}_T$ final state, for better reconstruction of three-body ($t$-$\bar{t}$-$Z$) spin correlation.
+We then extrapolate the result by combining all semi-leptonic channels.
+We use the effective vertex factor parameterization for the anomalous $\ttz$ interaction~\cite{Aguilar-Saavedra:2008nuh,AguilarSaavedra:2012vh,Ravina:2021kpr} to investigate them and translate their limit into the higher dimensional effective operators~\cite{Aguilar-Saavedra:2008nuh,BessidskaiaBylund:2016jvp,Ravina:2021kpr} to compare with the existing studies~\cite{CMS:2015uvn,Hartland:2019bjb,ATLAS:2019fwo,CMS:2019too,CMS:2022hjj}.
+The polarizations and spin correlations provide complementary sensitivity to the anomalous $\ttz$ interaction to the existing approaches.
 The use of a large number of polarization and spin correlation observables allows us to extract more information from a given measurement with low statistical correlation and may eventually help to isolate the contribution of individual interaction parameters.

 The rest of the article is organized as follows.
-In section~\ref{sec:spincorr-formlaism}, we present the formalism for the three-body spin correlations among $t$, $\tb$ and $Z$ and the method to obtain them in experiments or in a Monte-Carlo (MC) simulation.
+In section~\ref{sec:spincorr-formlaism}, we present the formalism for the three-body spin correlations among $t$, $\tb$, and $Z$ and the method to obtain them in experiments or in a Monte-Carlo (MC) simulation.
 We discuss the signal process in section~\ref{sec:signal-events}, along with the effect of neutrino reconstruction on the polarizations and spin correlations in the SM.
-In section~\ref{sec:eft-effect}, we investigate the effect of anomalous $\ttz$ interaction on the observables, followed by putting a $95\%$ C.L. limits on them.
+In section~\ref{sec:eft-effect}, we investigate the effect of anomalous $\ttz$ interaction on the observables, followed by extracting simultaneous limits on them.
 Finally, we summarize in section~\ref{sec:conclusion}.